RationAI/xopat/modules/annotations/convert/README.md

     presetID        a numerical preset id binding
-    layerID         a numerical layer id binding, experimental id              annotation ID, can be undefined, unused by the core module, supported for external use instanceID      instance ID, defines consistently annotation as perceived by the user author
+    layerID         a numerical layer id binding, experimental id              annotation ID, can be undefined, unused by the core module, supported for external use author
     created